-Because of the factors listed above and other risks discussed in this report, our future operating results could be below the expectations of securities analysts and/or investors.
-If that happens, the trading price of our common stock could be adversely affected.
+Due to all of the factors listed above and other risks discussed in this report, our future operating results could be below the expectations of securities analysts or investors.
+If that happens, the trading price of our common stock could decline.
+As a result of these quarterly variations, you should not rely on quarter-to-quarter comparisons of our operating results as an indication of our future performance.